 How Contract-ey should my Contract be with my Clients?

-People assume that because I am an attorney, l will put a lot of difficult-to-understand legalese riddled with Latin terms that sound scary in their contracts.
+People assume that because I am an attorney, l will put a lot of difficult-to-understand legalese riddled with Latin terms that sound scary in their business contracts.
 This is not a wrong assumption to make about an attorney (a lot of them are like that), but your attorney has an obligation to both protect you and not scare away your client (or you!)

 - Consider calling your Contract a “Client Services Agreement” or “Client Engagement Letter” or any permutation thereof.